Venice:

 The

-events and exhibitions.
-It is housed in the extensive Oar Workshops
+part of the Naval Historical Museum.
+It is housed in the extensive

-of the old shipyard (Arsenale), where on display are a World
+Oar Workshops of the old shipyard (Arsenale), where on display are

-of the Querini family.
+the Querini rowing club.
 A curiosity is the converted ship's lifeboat

 Zentime in which Alex Carozzo crossed the Atlantic in 1990.